CHPGenetics/COMPOSITE/README.md

 # COMPOSITE

 COMPOSITE a computational tool for multiplet detection in both single-omics and multiomics single-cell setting.
-It has been implemented as an automated pipeline and is available as both a Python package and a cloud-based application with a user-friendly interface.
+It has been implemented as an automated pipeline and is available as both a cloud-based application with a user-friendly interface and a Python package .

 ![Overview of the COMPOSITE model](./pictures/overview.png)